inferno-collection/Docs/docs/fire-alarm-reborn/config.md

 # Configuration

 FAR uses convars for config values.
-See [installation](../install.md) for information on how to correctly set up your `far.cfg` file.
+For information on how to correctly install the `far.cfg` file, [see here](install.md).

 ## Overview